-Time of flight secondary-ion mass spectroscopy (ToF-SIMS) is a nondestructive surface-specific analytical technique used to determine chemical composition of the outermost 1-2 nm of a sample.
+Time of flight secondary-ion mass spectroscopy (ToF-SIMS) services from Covalent Metrology are a nondestructive surface-specific analytical technique used to determine chemical composition of the outermost 1-2 nm of a sample.

-The technique falls within the broad class of secondary-ion mass spectroscopy (SIMS) experiments, which identify ion fragments ablated from a sample surface according to their mass.
+The ToF-SIMS analysis technique falls within the broad class of secondary-ion mass spectroscopy (SIMS) experiments, which identify ion fragments ablated from a sample surface according to their mass.
 In a Time-of-Flight (ToF) instrument, a pulsed primary ion beam is rastered over the surface, creating pulses of secondary atomic and molecular ions that separate during their transit through a specialized mass analyzer.
 Low-mass secondary ions move through the analyzer fastest and arrive at the detector before the higher-mass particles.
 The measured times-of-flight of the secondary species are then converted to a mass scale, and the resulting mass spectrum – a histogram binned by mass – reflects the chemical makeup of the sample surface, enabling detailed chemical analysis.

-ToF-SIMS can be performed on any solid material stable under ultrahigh vacuum conditions.
+ToF-SIMS analyses can be performed on any solid material stable under ultrahigh vacuum conditions.
 This includes: semiconductor devices, polymers, dried paint and coatings, biomaterials, pharmaceuticals, glasses, papers, polymers and rubbers, ceramics, metals, etc.

 It is often used in industry to investigate sources of component failure, in quality control and analyses, process and part development, reverse-engineering and in fundamental research.
 ToF-SIMS can identify reagents and byproducts involved in sample synthesis, as well as contaminants and adsorbed materials on the surface.
 It has fast-growing applications in biochemistry and bioengineering for its imaging and chemical mapping capabilities.
 It is used in a variety of other industries in assaying adhesion, corrosion, diffusion, and segregation of different chemical compounds.